lucasxtan/tinyapp/README.md

 # TinyApp Project

+Hi, I'm Lucas, welcome to my TinyApp project.

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs.
-- Users can also edit, delete, create, and save their shortened URLs in their private accounts
+- Users can also edit, delete, create, and save their shortened URLs in their private accounts.
-- Shortened URLs can be saved and shared between people to use
+- Shortened URLs can be saved and shared between people to use.

 ## Final Product